Nym02/Nym02/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
 🎓 &nbsp;I have graduated from North South University.\
 🌱 &nbsp;I'm on track for learning more about Data Science, React, React Native.\
-✍️ &nbsp;In my free time, I pursue Graphic Design & UI/UX Design.\
+✍️ &nbsp;I have a little interest in Graphic Design & UI/UX Design.\
 ✉️ &nbsp;You can shoot me an email at nayeem.muzahid@northsouth.edu!
 I'll try to respond as soon as I can.

 <!-- 📄 &nbsp;Please have a look at my [Résumé](https://www.adityavsingh.com/resume.html) for more details about me.
 I'm open to feedback and suggestions! -->